 We had just purchased this 75-client based residential cleaning business and we were desperate to keep every single customer!

-Even with the option to stop by his home first thing in the morning to put a load of clothes in the washer, then return after cleaning another home to complete his basic cleaning services, we still lost out.
+Even with the option to stop by his home first thing in the morning to put a load of clothes in the washer, then return after cleaning another home to complete his basic cleaning services, we still lost time.

 We couldn’t seem to reach our usual profit margin due to time and fuel wasted in travel.